Bobby Burgess: After Disney

 When the series ended in 1959, Burgess returned to a normal teenager's life, and graduated from Long Beach Polytechnic High School.
 He then began attending Long Beach State University where he became a member of Sigma Pi fraternity.
 While there, he and his childhood friend (and dancing partner) Barbara Boylan entered a Calcutta dance contest held by Lawrence Welk and his orchestra based on the hit song of the same name.
-They won the contest and first prize was an appearance on The Lawrence Welk Show, which appeared nationally on ABC.
+They won the contest and first prize was an appearance on The Lawrence Welk Show, which appeared on ABC.

-After their initial appearance, Burgess and Boylan continued to guest on the maestro's show for the next few weeks, either dancing to Calcutta or to the orchestra's next hit song Yellow Bird.
-The positive fan response led to Welk hiring the dance couple as permanent members of the show, which was described by the maestro as having created a job for themselves.
+After their initial appearance, Burgess and Boylan continued to guest on Welk's show for the next few weeks, either dancing to Calcutta or to the orchestra's next hit song Yellow Bird.
+The positive fan response led to Welk hiring the dance couple as permanent members of the show, which was described by the bandleader as having created a job for themselves.
 Over the course of the show's run, first on ABC and later in syndication; Burgess had three dance partners: Barbara Boylan from 1961 to 1967, who was also a temporary fill-in for a few shows in 1979, Cissy King (1967–78), and Elaine Balden (1979–82).
 He did song-and-dance numbers with Arthur Duncan and Jack Imel and co-hosted, with Mary Lou Metzger, wraparound segments on The Lawrence Welk Show's PBS reruns in 2010.

 Later life

 Burgess still dances when he is touring with Elaine Balden, and at his own dance studio, where he instructs young students.
-He is the cotillion instructor at Miraleste, Palos Verdes and Ridgecrest Intermediate Schools.